mullatoes/Video-Player-App/README.md

-Here's a better and cleaner `README.md` file for your video player app, including details about the features and setup instructions:

----

 # Video Player App

 A Flutter-based video player application that displays a list of YouTube video links and allows users to play videos.
 It also supports advanced features like **Picture-in-Picture (PiP) mode** for enhanced multitasking.